 Common Injuries from Construction Accidents

 According to OSHA, all construction workers are at risk of work-related injuries.
-Furthermore, the longer a person works in construction, the higher the chance they will suffer a disabling injury or a fatal injury.
-The construction industry currently employs four percent of all workers, but is responsible for 21 percent of all workplace fatalities.
-Some of the most common injuries include, in no particular order:
+Furthermore, the longer a person works in construction, the higher the chance they will suffer a disabling or fatal injury.
+The construction industry currently employs four percent of all workers but is responsible for 21 percent of all workplace fatalities.

 - Burns and scarring — There is always a chance of a fire or explosion on construction sites, no matter the size, which makes this one of the most common construction injuries.
 In the event of an explosion, any workers in the surrounding area can suffer harm.